dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 In my previous [post][1], I introduced my code readability experiment at [howreadable.com][2].
 I explained how my interest in linguistics, and specifically the difference between prescriptive and descriptive grammar rules, inspired me to try and uncover descriptive rules for how to write readable code.
 I set up the *howreadable* experiment as an attempt to discover the coding patterns that developers will instinctively follow to make their source code more readable.
 But how exactly does the experiment intend to achieve this?
 What is the "how" of *howreadable*

-In this post, I will explain the thinking behind the experiment, the methodology of its first iteration, and how I intend to tweak the methodology to improve the results going forward.
+In this post, I will explain the thinking behind the experiment, the methodology of its first iteration, and how I intend to improve the experiment to get better results going forward.

 ## How readable?

-The aim of the experiment is to discover rules for improving readability that developers instinctively follow when writing code.
-To do this, we need to have a way of objectively measuring the readability of a snippet of code.
+The aim of *howreadable* is to discover rules for improving readability that developers instinctively follow when writing code.
+To do this, we need to have a way of objectively measuring the readability of a code snippet.

-Code readability is typically measured based on the subjective opinion of the developer.
+Code readability is typically measured based on subjective opinion.
 A developer will rate the readability of a snippet of code by evaluating their own experience reading it.
 This is the simplest way to evaluate code, but subjective opinion is not the most reliable metric.
-Just as people are often not consciously aware of the grammar rules they follow in their speech, developers may not be able to accurately assess their own ability to read and understand code.
+Just as people are not often  consciously aware of the grammar rules they follow in their speech, developers may not be able to accurately assess their own ability to read and understand code.
 It would be better if we could measure readability directly.

 The **howreadable** experiment takes a different approach.
 It attempts to measure the readability of a snippet of code by presenting it to a developer and directly observing the developer's behaviour while reading it.
-For the purposes of the experiment, we think of code readability as measuring how rapidly a developer can understand what a snippet of code does on seeing it for the first time.
+For the purposes of the experiment, code readability is thought of as measuring how rapidly a developer can understand what a snippet of code does on seeing it for the first time.
 The faster the developer can understand the code, the more readable it is.

 Based on this definition, the experiment involves two objective measurements.